joaothomazlemos/joaothomazlemos/README.md

 # Hi there! 👋

-I'm João Thomaz Lemos, an aspiring Data Scientist with a passion for using data to improve people's lives and help organizations achieve their goals more efficiently.
+I'm João Thomaz Lemos, a Data Scientist with a passion for using data to improve people's lives and help organizations achieve their goals more efficiently.
 I graduated from Universidade Federal do Espírito Santo (UFES) with a degree in Electrical Engineering and have since been exploring my interest in Machine Learning, Deep Learning, and Business Intelligence (BI) solutions.

 In this GitHub repository, you'll find my projects and contributions related to data science and analytics.
 I'm constantly learning and experimenting with new technologies and techniques, so stay tuned for updates and improvements.

 ## About Me

 - I'm  currently doing a masters in engineering with focus on deeplearning and statistics.
-- I'm  currently working as a data analyst for a medical company, with focus in data exploration and manipulation trough Python and SQL, and visualisation with Power BI.
+- I'm  currently working as a Data Scientist for at [FIESC](https://fiesc.com.br/) with focus in applied research, working mainly with databricks enviroment.
 - I have experience working with Python and SQL programming languages.
 - I have completed several online courses and certifications in data science and analytics, mostly from courseira.
 - I have worked on projects that demonstrate my ability to gather, clean, analyze, and visualize data, as well as develop machine learning models.